 I first heard about the Misery Index back in 2013 from the Economist magazine.
 They noted that the 70s was a decade of inflation whilst the 80s was a decade of unemployment.
 Both were decades of misery for some or many people and so they came up with the idea of a misery index which was simply the sum of the inflation rate and the unemployment rate.
 I have taken this one step further by subtracting the real wage growth.
 So if unemployment is high, inflation is high and our wages are falling then clearly we are in the shit!
 Conversely low unemployment, low inflation and high wage growth should be paradise.

-The chart above has a gap in 2001 due to missing data for wage growth but today our misery is below the median but it has been lower especially in the 10 years before the 08/09 recession.
+The chart above has a gap in 2001 due to missing data for wage growth but today our misery is below still the median but it is the highest seen since 2014.
 The chart also shows that the 74/75 and 80/81 recessions were ultimately worse for us than the 90/91 and the 08/09 recessions.
 Obviously not everyone’s memory goes back that far so it is possible that this chart is misleading.
 But it does have the virtue of tying together the economic statistics that are directly related to our personal lives.
-Perhaps the one statistic that could be added to this index is something about the tax burden but perhaps that might be the guest statistic next quarter!